 I looked first at the Twilight books and then at the Mortal Instruments books and a series of others.
 Then I moved into popular literature aimed at adult audiences: the George RR Martin books, Fifty Shades of Grey, and the Outlander books.
 These books discuss sex in much more explicit ways.
 However, they don’t show realistic descriptions of female sexual response.
 Quite often, in fact, they show a fantasy female response much more akin to images in pornography that to realistic sex.
-Martin, in particular, with his use of language (cunt and fuck), rape, violent rape and mutilation seems to be reflecting trends in dark porn more than realistic medieval sex and sexuality.
+Martin, in particular, with his use of language (cunt and fuck), rape, violent rape, and mutilation seems to be reflecting trends in dark porn more than realistic medieval sex and sexuality.
 Even E.L.
-James and Diana Gabaldon have female protagonists who can be instantly ready for forceful vagina penetration in ways that resemble female porn stars more than real women—and Gabaldon’s Claire Randall Fraser is 47+ years old for six out of the eight books.
+James and Diana Gabaldon have female protagonists who can be instantly ready for forceful vaginal penetration in a way that resembles female porn stars—and Gabaldon’s Claire Randall Fraser is 47+ years old for six out of the eight books.
 Gabaldon does have Jamie make love to Claire tenderly and with foreplay on occasion, but she also has scenes where Jamie is slamming into Claire with barely any foreplay, and this situation, unrealistically, doesn’t cause her pain.
-In other words, women in popular literature have sex like men—their sexual responses are not different then men’s and they achieve orgasm like men through vagina penetration even though in real life the majority of women do not achieve orgasm by vagina penetration.
+In other words, women in popular literature have sex like men—their sexual responses are not different then men’s and they achieve orgasm like men through vaginal penetration even though in real life the majority of women do not achieve orgasm by vaginal penetration.